adamshostack/conflictmodeling/3-Controls/Content.md

 Cons:
 * Real life is not so simple.
 See [Zunger17](https://medium.com/@yonatanzunger/asking-the-right-questions-about-ai-7ed2d9820c48) and search for Jay-Z
 * You will be accused of censorship.
+NOTE: You could alter / tag content based on word list(s) to help further controls